AU-BCE-EE/guidance/DMI API/README.md

 })
 WS_data <- rbindlist(stat_list)
 ```
 It would even be faster if instead of `paste0` the parameters are directly used in the `GET` function, but I am too lazy for that as it does not really fit with how I did it above.
 Also if multiple queries with multiple requests are used, you could first write a function that will do it but I was also too lazy for that.
-I might do it on a later time.
+I might do it on a later time (in my personal there is a function for that).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------